Columbia Scholastic Press Association: Spring Convention

+Summer Journalism Workshop

-This six-day live-in workshop helps staffs map out the upcoming academic year for their newspaper or online staff.
-The program offers newspaper and online publication courses from beginners to advanced students and faculty advisers.
-Most students and advisers reside on campus in air-conditioned Columbia dorms but a commuting option is available for New York City residents.
+The annual workshop assists staffs in mapping out the upcoming academic year for their print newspaper and/or online staffs.
+The program offers newspaper and online publication courses for beginners and advanced students.
+The Workshop offers in-person sessions during the last full week of June for both live-in and commuter participants, and virtual sessions offered throughout July.
+While most in-person students reside on campus in air-conditioned Columbia dorms, commuter options are available for New York City and local residents.